sTingley/GPT_Identity/README.md

 # GPT_Identity
 Repository for GPT platform

-In /Notification ,
-      /Ballot ,
-      /DigitalTwin
-      /Gatekeeper
+In /Notification you will see folders for ballot, digital twin, gatekeeper